|previous section||contents||next section|

 The "Stop" button will cause your characters to stop whatever action they are currently taking.
 As a shortcut you can also hit the Escape key to stop your character.

-Clicking on this button will show or hide all control buttons explained below:
+Clicking on this button will show or hide all control buttons the player currently has selected:

 A click on this button will open up a subwindow that will show you all you need to know about your character.
 Among other things, this list contains your character's experience, level, hit points, mana, magic level and skills.
 The character's current experience and skill levels are indicated by the numbers to the right, while the progress to the next level or skill advancement is indicated by little bars.
 To receive more detailed information on your progress in a skill, place the mouse pointer on the corresponding bar and wait for the tool tip to open.
 The tool tip will show your progress in per cent.